Indiana Disabled Veteran Benefits

 Property tax exemption

-- Total (100%) service-connected disability — the full deduction.
-A veteran gets 100% of the assessed value deducted from their principal place of residence if they have a total disability, served at least 90 days on active duty, received an honorable discharge, and have been an Indiana resident for at least one year.
-Under the 2026 law the former assessed-value ceiling (the old system capped the benefit and only helped up to a set home value) is removed for the total-disability deduction.
+- Total (100%) service-connected disability — a full ($0) deduction.
+A veteran gets 100% of the assessed value deducted from their principal place of residence if they have a total disability, served at least 90 days on active duty, received an honorable discharge, and have been an Indiana resident for at least one year, with no home-value cap.
 What counts as "total disability" is the key question: a 100% schedular rating clearly qualifies.
 If the VA rates you at the 100% rate through Individual Unemployability (IU/TDIU) or has stamped your rating Permanent and Total (P&T), ask your county auditor or CVSO to confirm in writing that it satisfies the "total disability" standard before you rely on the full deduction.
-The law keys on total disability, and you want that confirmed for your specific rating.

 - $350 credit — for a veteran with wartime service, an honorable discharge, and a VA service-connected disability rating of 10% or more.
 This is a direct credit against the tax bill, not an assessed-value deduction.